The 6 types of roommates you find on Craigslist

 The Basic One

 You’ve seen these profiles over and over again.
 They are “down to earth,” “love adventure,” and “like hanging out with friends.”
 Most times, they just ask that you don’t bring the party home, not passive-aggressive, and pays their share of rent on time.
-Simple enough, but after reading their post, you really have no idea who this stranger is and what they’re like.
-Almost everybody loves adventure and hanging out with friends — can they really be this normal?
+Simple enough, but after reading their post, you really have no idea who this stranger is and what they’re like to live with.
+Almost everybody loves adventure and hanging out with friends — there’s potential there, but can they really be this normal?

 Type of language used: “Drama-Free Roommate Wanted”

-The most mysterious posts on Craigslist — the ones without images and only three lines of descriptions — belong to these “ghosts.”
+The most mysterious postings on Craigslist — the ones without pics and only three lines of descriptions — belong to these “ghosts.”
 You reach out because they offer housing at a reasonable price, but they barely reply to your email and only say a few lines over the phone.
 As you would expect, they don’t have any social media profiles and don’t share much about their personal life, like where they work and what they like to do.
-They’re just quiet, and that’s okay…sometimes.
+They’re just quiet and private, and that’s okay…sometimes.

 Type of language used: “chill roommate”